Hannaford (supermarket): Beginnings

+Expansion

 Hannaford continued to rapidly expand throughout the 1970s and 1980s by opening a chain of Wellby Drug Stores, many of which were incorporated into Shop ’N’ Save retail stores.
 By 1987 the company had spread into New York and Massachusetts; that same year sales hit $1 billion.

-In the 1990s Hannaford began an expansion into the Southeast by purchasing a small Southeastern North Carolina supermarket chain, Wilson's Supermarkets, which served as the foundation of an expansion of Hannaford stores into the Carolinas and Virginia.
+In 1994, Hannaford began an expansion into the Southeast by purchasing a small Southeastern North Carolina supermarket chain, Wilson's Supermarkets, for $120 million.
+This acquisition served as the foundation of an expansion of Hannaford stores into the Carolinas and Virginia.

+Acquisition by Delhaize

 In 2000, Delhaize America bought Hannaford; the purchase both eliminated an emerging competitor to its Food Lion chain in the Southeast and expanded Delhaize operations into the Northeast.

-Some Hannaford locations in North Carolina were sold to Lowes Foods upon the buyout by Delhaize while others were closed.
-However, the move ended up bringing an even bigger competitor into Food Lion's market when national chain Kroger bought 20 of the redundant stores.
+In order to win regulatory approval for the acquisition, Hannaford divested 38 stores in North Carolina and Virginia.
+Regulators were concerned about the impact the acquisition would have on competition in the southeast, as Delhaize already had a significant presence in the region with the Food Lion chain.
+Hannaford sold 12 North Carolina stores to Lowes Foods and five to Sylvester/Floyd Group, an operator of Piggly Wiggly stores.
+In Virginia, 20 stores were sold to national chain Kroger.
+Hannaford also closed 13 stores in North Carolina, primarily in the Charlotte area.
+The Federal Trade Commission approved the deal in July 2000 and the acquisition was completed in August.

 The Hannaford name first took over from Shop 'N' Save on private labels in 1996.
 Five years later, stores in most of Maine, New Hampshire, Massachusetts, and Vermont assumed the name.
 As of 2006, only a small number of locations continue to use the Shop ’n’ Save banner.
 Independently owned and operated franchises receiving merchandise through Hannaford's wholesale distribution continue to use the Shop ’n’ Save name, mainly in smaller communities.
 In 2001, five Grand Union stores in New York were purchased and converted into Hannaford stores.
 In 2004, 19 Victory Supermarkets in Massachusetts and New Hampshire also were purchased and converted to Hannaford stores.

 In 2006, Hannaford Supermarkets launched Guiding Stars, the first storewide nutrition navigation program.
 The concept of Guiding Stars was born from extensive consumer research that revealed a desire to live healthier lifestyles, but showed confusion understanding the volume and complexity of the nutrition-related information available in the media, advertisements and on food packaging.
 The rankings are based on U.S. Department of Agriculture guidelines.

 In 2007, 4.2 million Hannaford customer credit card numbers were exposed as a result of a data breach perpetrated by a Russian/Ukrainian hacker group.